How to Handle Brinkmanship

 You tell him that you'll take back the PCs, remove the unwanted components, and agree to the new, reduced price.
 He says that he can't wait and that he'll take the units as they are at the reduced price.
 You insist that the deal is now the original units at the original price, or the amended units at the reduced price.
 You need a swift response as the trucks are already on their way.

 You decide to wait for a few hours.
-If he doesn't call back, you intend to call him to accept her proposal.
+If he doesn't call back, you intend to call him to accept his proposal.
 His brinkmanship will have worked, but it would've cost you more to recall the units or to lose the deal entirely.
 However, he calls back within the hour and accepts the original price.

 Be aware that this is a high-risk tactic.
 It can damage the chances of rebuilding your relationship with the client, and your organization needs to have enough financial security to allow it to weather the potential loss of the deal.